forflo/vagrantfile-fujitsu-scansnap-s1300/README.md

 to install the software for S1300i.

 > Eh, it's just the same scanner with
-> some extras, that's why it only differs in the i
+> some extras, that's why it only differs in the "i"

 I thought.
 And further:

-> It gotta work, the good folks from Fujitsu will have let all users
+> It has got to work,... the good folks from Fujitsu will not have let all users
-> of that product line down, locking them to old versions of OS X!.
+> of that product line down, locking them to old versions of OS X!

 I was so wrong.
-Sadly, this was exactly what had happened as following [webpage](https://www.fujitsu.com/global/support/products/computing/peripheral/scanners/scansnap/faq/s1300-catalina.html) and this screenshot
+Sadly, this was exactly what they did as the following [webpage](https://www.fujitsu.com/global/support/products/computing/peripheral/scanners/scansnap/faq/s1300-catalina.html) and this screenshot